quantumopticslkb/doclkb-deprecated/content/en/Tools.md

 ### Zotero
 ##### [zotero](https://www.zotero.org/)
 "I present you my best friend.."
 M. Jacquet.
 Zotero is the database where all scientific articles of interest to us are listed and accessible.
 You are free to navigate inside it and find a lot of information (from previous team paper or other group).
 For all the different project (or maybe for your own interest) you can create a repository where you can store the literrature and get pdf.
 Also, it allows you to transfert any repository in **tex** to save you time on wrtiting the bibliography.

 ### Arxiv
 ##### [arxiv](https://arxiv.org/)
-This is the
+This website gathers all the articles published or in the process of being published in the whole world (as long as their authors have put them on it).
+It is a simple way to consult articles, reviews or books.
+This site also allows you to get the reference of these articles in tex format or even better to put them in zotero :)